 How much does it cost for FTM top surgery?

-- In general, you should expect the cost of an FTM top surgery to start at some AUD 10,000.
+- In general, you should expect the cost of an FTM top surgery to start at around $12,000.

 - For a more specific quote, contact Dr Patrick Briggs, Specialist Plastic Surgeon in Melbourne.

 - He will be able to assess your situation properly and provide a particular price.

 Not all Surgeons have the same experience or intensive training and testing qualifications.
 Be sure you learn the differences between a Plastic Surgeon, a General Surgeon, a Cosmetic Surgeon or other types of Surgeon.

 Choosing a Specialist Plastic Surgeon means you are choosing an accredited recognised plastic surgeon that performs surgery in an accredited hospital.
 Look for members of FRACS (Fellow of the Royal Australasian College of Surgeons) memberships.
 ASPS (Australian Society of Plastic Surgeons) ASAPS (Australian Society of Aesthetic Plastic Surgeons) or ISAPS (International Society Aesthetic Plastic Surgery) as some of the Qualifications of your Plastic Surgeon.